skypjack/entt/docs/entity.md

 In general, persistent views don't stay true to the order of any set of components unless users explicitly sort them.

-Persistent views can be used only to iterate multiple components:
+Persistent views can be used only to iterate multiple components at once:

 ```cpp
 auto view = registry.persistent_view<position, velocity>();